-pbb Group suffered a financial loss of €0.6 million from operational risks during 2022 (2021: €0.3 million). pbb assesses its operational risk profile as stable.
+pbb Group suffered a financial gross loss of €5.9 million from operational risks during 2023 (2022: €0.6 million).
+The net loss, which includes repayments, amounted to €0.6 million in 2023 (2022: €0.5 million). pbb assesses its operational risk profile as stable.

-pbb Group aims to reduce potential operational risk to the extent possible, through continuous development of its operational risk framework and the ongoing optimisation of processes.
+pbb Group aims to reduce potential operational risk to the extent possible by clearly assigning responsibilities for the management of operational risk and by continuously developing the associated governance.